movinalot/azure-202-advanced/content/4_Chapter-Four/4_1-fgt-dployment.md

 weight: 1
 ---

-In task one, you will deploy a FortiGate NVA into the vWAN hub that you have been assigned to.
+In task one, you will deploy a FortiGate NVA into the vWAN hub that you have been assigned.

 1. ***Click*** on VWAN **vwanXX-training_VWAN** in your Resource Group. **XX** is your assigned number.